NickTheSecurityDude/DevSecOps-AWS/README.md

 Goto Build-->Report history, and click on the latest report to view the results.

 7. CodeBuild also checks for valid template syntax, for example, remove a : anywhere in the file and commit the change.
 CodeBuild will fail and the bad template will not be released to the test/prod environments.

+(c) Copyright 2020 - NickTheSecurityDude

+Disclaimer:
+For informational/educational purposes only.
+Bugs are likely and can be reported on github.
+Using this will incur AWS charges.